 Cities are vulnerable to the effects of climate change, such as increased risk of flooding, higher temperature caused by the urban heat island effect and a deterioration of flora and fauna.
 Sustainable urban climate adaptation solutions help protect cities against these negatives effects.

-LIFE URBAN ADAPT integrates such solutions with a participative approach, involving both private and public stakeholders in order to create mutual benefits.
+LIFE URBAN ADAPT, demonstrating Urban Climate Adaptation and Resilience in the City Centre of Rotterdami, ntegrates such solutions with a participative approach, involving both private and public stakeholders in order to create mutual benefits.
 Two demonstration projects, one in district Zomerhof and one along the Nieuwe Maas, showcase the possibilities.
 In the city center, green infrastructure, and increased water storage and improved infiltration capacities reduce both temperatures and the risks of sewer flooding.
 Whilst in the river area, green borders are created to restore its natural eco-system and make the city more attractive.
 Both an innovative tidal channel design, aimed to create optimal lee in the river by constructing a curved breakwater, and a cascading border design for a gradual land-water transition, will be demonstrated.